 Management monitors the operating results of its segments separately for the purposes of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on earnings before interest, tax and deferred income arising from the sale of terminal buildings and fixtures (EBIT).
-However, the Group and the Company financing (including finance income and finance costs), deferred income arising from the sale of terminal buildings and fixtures and income tax are managed on a Group and Company basis and are not allocated to operating segments.
+However, the Group and the Company financing (including finance income and finance costs), deferred income arising from the sale of terminal buildings and are not allocated to operating segments.